-1. In a large pot, fry the onions and salt in the butter over a medium to low heat in the butter until soft (around 10 minutes).
-Add the turmeric and cook for a further 2 minutes
+1. In a large pot, fry the onions and salt in the butter over a medium to low heat with the lid on until softened.
+Add the turmeric and cook for a further 2 mins

 2. Add the flour and give it a good stir and cook for a minute or two stirring continuelly.
 Add the carrots and pour over the stock before adding the lentils and the bay leaf.
 Bring to the boil.

-3. Turn the heat down to a simmer and cook for 20 minutes stirring occasional to stop the soup from sticking to the bottom.
+3. Turn the heat down to a simmer and cook for 25-30 mins stirring occasional to stop the lentils from sticking to the bottom.

 4. Fish out the bay leaf, take off the heat and blend with a hand blender or pour into a food processor.
 Blend until silky smooth.
 Taste and season with salt.

-5. Once smooth add the egg yolks and blitz again quickly – you don’t want the eggs yolks to start poaching!
-Serve topped with cottage cheese/yogurt and a good drizzle of extra virgin olive oil.
+5. Once smooth, serve topped with cottage cheese/yogurt and a good drizzle of extra virgin olive oil.